LaunchCodeEducation/skills-back-end-java/studios/restaurant-menu/README.md

 - The app should know when the menu was last updated, so visitors can see that the restaurant is constantly changing and adding exciting new items

 Starting with pen and paper (or your favorite notes application on your laptop), begin to sketch out the design for two classes, `Menu` and `MenuItem`.
 List the fields that each should have, along with the data type and access level of each.
 Also consider whether any field should be static or final.

+At this stage, don't think about how the application will work or behave; you should focus on the way that data will be represented within these classes, and how they should relate to each other.

 <aside class="aside-note" markdown="1">
 You may find it useful to use one or more of the classes provided by Java, such as [Date](http://docs.oracle.com/javase/8/docs/api/java/util/Date.html).